 Developing and expanding capacity for these kinds of meaningful conversations between communities and military members and veterans may well be a matter of life and death.
 This is particularly critical during transition, when many veterans are feeling that they are in an unsupported state of liminality, no longer a part of the military yet not quite belonging anywhere else (Buechner, et al., 2020).
 This is particularly important, as this type of transition stress is increasingly recognized as being possibly more prevalent than combat stress, which affects a relatively small number of veterans (Mobbs & Bonnanno, 2018) .
 While fewer than 10 percent of all veterans have experienced combat stress to the level of posttraumatic stress disorder (PTSD) as rigorously defined, between 44 and 77 percent report “high levels of stress” during transition to civilian life, including “interpersonal difficulties” of various types (Mobbs & Bonnanno, p.
 138).
 Further, the impact of “thwarted belongingness” appears to be a significant predictor of suicide risk among veterans, along with “perceived burdensomeness” and “capability for self -harm” (Van Orden, et al., 2010, p.592).
 The first two of these variables are directly related to the veterans’ ability to communicate with others and to assume a new and valued social role after transition.
 Moral injury, or the damage to closely-held values and beliefs, affects both of these.

 Acknowledging the presence and validity of moral injury connected to military service also calls us to a deeper awareness of the often-unexamined nature of our moral frameworks as a society, and our identities and identification with certain beliefs.
 CMM theory and the Cosmopolitan Communication model offer a way of looking at such beliefs from an objective or third-person perspective, offering heuristic tools that can uncover problematic communication patterns and their underlying implicit moral frameworks.

-Inasmuch as “morality” has been treated as a more or less fixed yet subjective quality in contemporary society, it will be necessary to look more deeply into the nature of moral foundations, and how they may be engaged in process of communication as acts of social construction.
+Moral injury as a concept is still relatively new and little-discussed outside of a small segment of the veterans mental health field, yet it has potential implications for application to identifying and mending other rifts in the social fabric.
+“Morality” has been treated as a more or less subjective quality in contemporary society; application of moral foundations theory offers a basis to further explore ways that values come into conflict.
+However, it is possible that application of moral foundations theory alone could generate further misalignments, misunderstandings, and conflicts by forcing the phenomenon of moral injury into a rigid set of criteria, diagnostics, and symptom definitions.
+A mediating theory of social construction such as offered by CMM can provide a framework within which these ideas can be examined as a complex dynamic process, rather than empirically defined as fixed qualities.